iPerf the tool to test Bankwidth of Network

 C:\Users\jpudasaini\Desktop\iperf>iperf -s

-you are in iperf directory, from there just use following command to test the actual bandwidth of the link
+As you can see that you are in iperf directory, from just use following command to test the actual bandwidth of the link

 C:\Users\jpudasaini\Desktop\iperf>iperf -c 10.10.10.10